 - Garnish with cilantro and serve hot.

-- The soup tastes great the next day and you can store it in the fridge for up to four days.
+- Store lentil soup in the fridge for up to four days.

 I came across your site this morning and will make your version of lentil soup today.
 For several decades, I have had to closely monitor my sodium intake and have become quite adept at determining where the sodium lies in a recipe and either eliminating it or subbing for it.
 I will have no problem doing the same with this dish.
 I am, however, very curious as to why, in the nutrient section, it has the standard list of nutrients, but no mention of sodium.
 Might be an oversight.